natenka/pyneng-book-en/docs/source/book/14_regex/syntax.rst

     In [12]: log2 = 'Oct  3 12:49:15.941: %SW_MATM-4-MACFLAP_NOTIF: Host f04d.a206.7fd6 in vlan 1 is flapping between port Gi0/5 and port Gi0/16'

-This can be done through regular expression:
+This can be done with regex:

 .. code:: python